Kractero/hare/src/lib/posts/containerless.md

 ### Farming Containerless

-Containers have been recommended as the main way of farming since Racoda popularized them and are useful for allowing you to access any nation in its own container.
-With containerless, you are always logged into one nation and have to switch to the others, kind of similar to r/d switching.
-Containerless also allows you to use any browser that supports userscripts (although why would you, Firefox works fine)
+For years, containers have been the standard farming method, popularized by Racoda, as they allow each nation to be accessed separately in its own container.
+However, with containerless, you remain logged into one nation at a time and switch between them similar to how R/D switching works (I don't R/D so this may be a lie).

+Containerless farming also offers more flexibility, as it can be used in any browser that supports userscripts (although why would you, Firefox works fine)

 To do this: